"Shelley I still refer to the book that I purchased from you....so well done!"

 S.S. - La Crosse, Wisconsin, USA

-This e-book was originally presented as a published booklet for the 2010 Conference for The Society for the Arts in Dementia Care and was revised in 2013 for the DISCOVERY 2013: 28th Annual Alzheimer's Regional Conference in Seattle Washington.
+This e-book was originally presented as a published booklet for the 2010 Conference for The Society for the Arts in Dementia Care and was revised in 2013 for the DISCOVERY 2013: 28th Annual Alzheimer's Regional Conference in Seattle, Washington, and was updated with many more photos in 2019.

 Purchase Painting Patterns